Saving All My Love for You: Music video

 The music video was directed by Stuart Orme and was filmed in London, where Houston was doing a promotional tour.
-The narrative for the music video follows the song's theme: Whitney's character is a recording artist who is emotionally involved with her married producer, played by American actor Ricco Ross.
-By the finale, he has returned to his wife and family, leaving her (the "other woman") romantically out in the cold.
+The narrative for the music video follows the song's theme: Houston's character is a recording artist who is emotionally involved with her married producer, played by American actor Ricco Ross.
+By the finale, he has returned to his wife, played by Sheila Ming-Burgess, and family, leaving her (the "other woman") romantically out in the cold.
+Its final part shows Houston walking along South Bank in London.